tav/gitfund/mvp/app/page/help.md

 ### Why are displayed details not up-to-date?

 In order to make the site load faster, we make extensive use of caching.
-This sometimes results in stale information being shown for some time while the caches get updated.
+This sometimes results in stale information being shown for some time until the caches get updated.